malcom-neo/UR10/README.md

 1. add flags to stop movement in eef_tracking when movement fail
 2. eef code to follow camera pose message
-3. merge launch file, currently linking here and there for no reason 4.failsafe for collision with box
+3. merge launch file, currently linking here and there for no reason
-5.
+4. failsafe for collision with box

 # aruco_pose_estimate
 Dependant on aruco_ros package